Ascutney Rope Tow/Photo by Nancy Nutile-McMenemy

 In January 1934, the first rope tow in the country began pulling skiers up a hill on Clinton Gilbert’s Farm in Woodstock.
 Powered by a Model-T truck engine, the tow took five days to build and cost $500.
 Skiers paid one dollar to ride the tow and ski on Gilbert’s Hill, where the age of alpine skiing was born.

-It’s been 85 years since the first rope tow came to life and revolutionized downhill skiing.
-Even though ski areas have modernized trail access with four-passenger bubble chairs and high-speed gondolas, the rope tow continues to stand the test of time.
+It’s been over 85 years since the first rope tow came to life and revolutionized downhill skiing.
+Even though ski areas have modernized trail access with four-passenger bubble chairs and high-speed gondolas, Vermont rope tows continue to stand the test of time.

 “There’s a certain mystique to rope tows,” says Glenn Seward, a board member of Ascutney Outdoors, a nonprofit that helped reopen the Brownsville ski area after it had closed in 2010.
 “It was the original method of getting up the hill to ski.
 And in this day of 100-dollar lift tickets, it’s still a great way to provide an affordable day of skiing.”

 Ascutney’s original rope tow was installed in the 1940s.
 As a nod to the mountain’s history and a commitment to keep skiing affordable, Ascutney Outdoors installed a new rope tow at the ski area in 2016.
 The rope tow extends 788 feet and serves three beginner trails.